Anne Feltovich (on leave 2017-18)

 Sexuality and Gender in Greece and Rome.

 This course examines issues of sex, sexuality, and gender in the ancient societies of Greece and Rome through the study of literature, art, sociology, and science.
 We will investigate the representation of gender cross-culturally over time to learn what we know, and what we can’t know, about the lives of ancient men and women, their interaction, communication and their roles in culture and society.
 Particular attention will be given to the lives of women, whose voices are often underrepresented in Greek and Roman literature and historical records.
 Prerequisite, 1 course in Classics or Women's Studies.
-(Same as Women's Studies 325.)
+(Same as Women's and Gender Studies 325.)
 Jesse Weiner.

 Re-Imagining the Classics.

 Investigates how, and why, ancient Greek and Roman literature and art has influenced the history of literature, art and ideas since antiquity, with special emphasis upon comparing post-classical texts, artwork and performances with their classical sources of inspiration and provocation.
 Topics and readings vary according to the focus of the course in a given semester.
 (Writing-intensive.)
 Prerequisite, one course in Latin, Greek or classical studies, or consent of instructor.
 Maximum enrollment, 20.